Casper vs. Leesa Mattress Comparison

 The prices for each size of the Leesa and Casper mattresses are listed in the table below.

-The Casper and Leesa are comparable in price at virtually every size.
-Both companies also often offer discounts or promotions that can further reduce the cost of a new mattress.
+The Leesa has a lower price point than the Casper at every size.
+Both companies often offer discounts or promotions that can further reduce the cost of a new mattress.
 It is usually easier to find bigger discounts for the Leesa than the Casper.

 Overall, each represents a quality value when compared with many other foam mattresses on the market.
 Between the two, there is not a clear difference in terms of affordability or value.

 Casper Mattress vs. Leesa Mattress – Which One Should You Buy?